Generic Name: Levalbuterol Inhalation Solution (leve al BYOO ter ole)

 - Chest pain or pressure or a fast heartbeat.

 - Very nervous and excitable.

-- This medicine may sometimes cause very bad breathing problems.
+- This medicine may sometimes cause severe breathing problems.
 This may be life-threatening.
-When this happens with a puffer (inhaler) or with liquid for breathing in, most of the time it happens right after a dose and after the first use of a new canister or vial of levalbuterol inhalation solution.
+When this happens with an inhaler or with liquid for breathing in, most of the time it happens right after a dose and after the first use of a new canister or vial of levalbuterol inhalation solution.
 If you have trouble breathing, breathing that is worse, wheezing, or coughing, get medical help right away.

 What are some other side effects of Levalbuterol Inhalation Solution?